A Polyhedral Homotopy Algorithm For Real Zeros: Introduction

 \subsection{Effective Patchworking}

 Our development is based on an observation from the book \cite{gkz} by Gelfand, Kapranov, and Zelevinsky (henceforth GKZ) which provides a link between Viro's patchworking method and $A$-discriminants.
 Using the GKZ observation for an algorithm is not straightforward.
 It requires to locate a query point against the $A$-discriminant variety, and this may be intractable: The defining equation of the discriminant locus is known to be \textit{extremely} complicated; it obstructs the use of computational algebra methods.
 However, it is no obstruction against the use of amoeba theory.
 Discriminantal amoebas are proven to admit a certain parametric description, and it is easy to compute normal directions on their boundary; see \cref{subsection:Horn-Kapranov}.
 We exploit these special differential geometric properties of $A$-discriminant amoebas to develop an effective criterion for checking whether a given polynomial system is ``easy''.
+Note that RPH relies on notions from discrete and tropical geometry, and on further notions from GKZ.
+Furthermore, we use an algorithm called \textit{\struc{Tropical Homotopy}} due to Jensen \cite{jensentropical}.
+So, before reading the main statement in \cref{amoebamagic} we encourage the reader to check familiarity with the content of \cref{subsection:polyhedralcayley}, \cref{subsection:patchworking}, \cref{subsection:anders}, \cref{subsection:mixedcell}, and \cref{subsection:Horn-Kapranov}.